prevention-icon

 Contaminate your food by:

-• Larvae leaving behind strands of silken webbing as they tunnel through your food
+• Larvae leave behind strands of silken webbing as they tunnel through your food

 • Females lay eggs in and around stored food